Aliases for RPL35A Gene

 GeneCards Summary for RPL35A Gene

 RPL35A (Ribosomal Protein L35a) is a Protein Coding gene.
-Diseases associated with RPL35A include diamond-blackfan anemia 5 and rpl35a-related diamond-blackfan anemia.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include structural constituent of ribosome and tRNA binding.
+Diseases associated with RPL35A include Diamond-Blackfan Anemia 5 and Diamond-Blackfan Anemia.
+Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Gene Ontology (GO) annotations related to this gene include tRNA binding.

 Required for the proliferation and viability of hematopoietic cells.
 Plays a role in 60S ribosomal subunit formation.
 The protein was found to bind to both initiator and elongator tRNAs and consequently was assigned to the P site or P and A site.